BM-Ghost/alx-higher_level_programming/README.md

 This repository centers on exploring Python's Input/Output mechanisms, particularly diving into the practical implementation of built-in functions like `with`, `open`, and `read`, complemented by the `json` module.
 These functionalities equip users to read, write, serialize, and deserialize files and objects efficiently using JSON in Python.

+### 13. 0x0C-python-almost_a_circle

+This repo, serves as a comprehensive exploration of Python, delving into a variety of essential topics such as import, exceptions, private attributes, getter/setter, class/static methods, inheritance, file I/O, `args`/`kwargs`, JSON and CSV serialization/deserialization, and unittesting.
+With an array of tests included, the project introduces key classes, including Base, Rectangle, and Square, providing a robust foundation for object-oriented programming in Python.
+Explore the intricacies of Python programming, enhance your skills, and deepen your understanding through this engaging and detailed project.